 The Proposal Process

-The proposal has a length of five pages maximum excluding the cover sheet and letter of support from your dean.
-You should address the areas below in clear language, avoiding jargon that will not be well-understood outside your field.
+The final proposal has a length of five pages maximum excluding the cover sheet and letter of support from your dean.
+You should address the areas listed below in clear language, avoiding jargon that will not be well-understood outside your field.

-What do I include in the proposal?
+What do I include in the full final proposal?

 Include the following sections in your proposal.